joaquinvanschoren/meta-learn.github.io/2018/index.md

    We cannot confirm this yet but it is most likely that we will have at most one registration to offer per paper.

+4. Can a paper be submitted to the workshop that has already appeared at a previous conference with published proceedings?

+   We won't be accepting such submissions, unless they have been adapted to contain significantly new results (where novelty is one of the qualities reviewers will be asked to evaluate).

 <!-- ## Accepted Papers  ##

 -  [SMASH: One-Shot Model Architecture Search through HyperNetworks](papers/2017/metalearn17_brock.pdf)